 - Add soft materials everywhere in the form of soft furniture or blankets.
 Those will absorb the sounds and prevent them from bouncing.

 - Add textiles to empty walls, whether they’re paintings, quilts or blankets.
-You could also try foam wallpapers (like this one from Amazon).
+You could also try foam wallpapers.

 Ceilings and Floors